 It is for the above reasons that our company got involved in vintage diamond jewelry.
 We love diamonds, but we refuse to contribute to a faulty system.

 This is an excellent question.
-You might expect diamonds from a result of conflict to be cheaper, a little like buying a stolen TV in a bar.
+You might expect diamonds as a result of conflict to be cheaper, a little like buying a stolen TV in a bar.
 However, unscrupulous dealers know that selling diamonds under market rates is a massive red flag.
 To avoid suspicion, they sell as close to market price as possible, while maintaining a competitive advantage.

 Ethical diamonds don’t cost more just because they are ethical.
 Diamond prices are what they are, and will be dependant on the quality of the stone.

-Ethical Vintage Rings
+Ethical Advantage of Vintage Rings

 As we’ve said, if you are looking at antique rings (or modern rings with an antique diamond), the age should indicate that the diamond is conflict-free.
 A little more care is needed for the more recent vintage diamond rings.
-The period may overlap with one of the many conflicts in diamond producing areas in the last century.
+The period may overlap with one of the many conflicts in diamond-producing areas in the last century.

 You can only do so much before you are reliant on the dealer acting responsibly.
 Most do, of course, but not all.
 The price difference, as mentioned, will be minimal, so do put some effort into buying an ethical engagement ring.
-Lots of people will be grateful you do, if it means a reduction in blood diamonds becoming available.

-Some Examples of Conflict-Free Diamond Rings
+Examples of Conflict Free Engagement Rings

 We, at Estate Diamond Jewelry, pride ourselves on our rare collection of ethical engagement rings.
 Free free to browse the examples below and also navigate here to view our entire selection.